sphinx-labs/sphinx/README.md

 Please feel free to reach out to us in our [Discord](https://discord.gg/7Gc3DK33Np) to request a feature!

-## Networks Supported by the DevOps Platform
+## Networks Supported

-> Note: You can use the [Deploy CLI Command](https://github.com/sphinx-labs/sphinx/blob/main/docs/cli-deploy.md) to deploy on networks that the DevOps Platform doesn't currently support.
+The Sphinx core contracts are deployed on the following networks.

 - Ethereum
 - Optimism